prisma/prisma1/docs/1.6/01-Quickstart/02-Fullstack/01-React/01-Apollo.md

 </Instruction>

 > Note that you don't have to globally install the Prisma CLI as it's listed as a _development dependency_ in the boilerplate project you'll use.
 However, we still recommend that you install it.
-If you don't install it globally, you can invoke all `prisma` commands by prefixing them with `yarn`, e.g. `yarn prisma deploy` or `yarn prisma playground`.
+If you don't install it globally, you can invoke all `prisma` commands by prefixing them with `yarn`, e.g. `yarn prisma1 deploy` or `yarn prisma1 playground`.

 ## Step 2: Bootstrap your React fullstack app